 - Above 50 degree temperature with no wind to blow contamination into the finish

 - A finisher in charge, not a house painter

-The lacquer based products dry quickly in warmer weather and in a few hours in cold weather and they are ready to sand.
+The lacquer based products dry quickly in warmer weather or in a few hours in cold weather and they are ready to sand.
 It is more wasteful in materials than hand finishing but lacquer products dry in the air if they miss the wood and fall to the ground as lacquer dust that can be swept up and recycled into low quality finishes.
 We use the dried lacquer dust for our chicken feeder treadle painting by adding lacquer thinner to the lacquer dust.
 The only parts that get coated with a paint layer are the painting sticks that hold the parts to be painted and the only thing out the spray booth is lacquer thinner fumes.

 Most cabinets in homes were painted on site and a lot of the time the house painter opens the doors and sprays everything in place.
 Hinges, drawer slides, everything.
-The very bottom of the lower doors and the very top edge of the upper doors are hard to spray so they usually don’t get sprayed as dragging the gun that close means the smallest deviation results in a run.
+The very bottom of the lower doors and the very top edge of the upper doors are hard to spray so they usually don’t get sprayed as dragging the gun that close means the smallest deviation or swerve results in a paint run.
 The paint itself must be laid on in thin coats to avoid runs and sagging.
 That does save money on materials but it results in a poor finish.
 The insides of the cabinets are generally rough and pebbly from overspray.